nextcloud/mail/README.md

 ### Nightly builds

 Instead of setting everything up manually, you can just [download the nightly builds](https://en0ch.se/index.php/s/3v5J3XXeQCCp73p) instead.
-These builds are updated every 12 hours - 00:00 UTC+0200 (12:00 AM) and 12:00 UTC+0200 (12:00 PM), and are pre-configured with all the needed dependencies.
+These builds are updated every 12 hours - 00:00 (12:00 AM) and 12:00 (12:00 PM) UTC+0200, and are pre-configured with all the needed dependencies.

 1. Download
 2. Extract the tar archive to 'path-to-owncloud/apps'